mikemeyer186/juice-shop-master/challenges/payback_time.md

 {
-    "ProductId":<id of product>,          # id of product from product catalog "BasketId":<number of basket>,        # number of basket of specific user (serves as access control) "quantity":<quantity of product>      # quantitiy can also be negative, but not greater than 5 }
+    "ProductId":<id of product>,          # id of product from product catalog "BasketId":<number of basket>,        # number of basket of specific user (serves as access control) "quantity":<quantity of product>      # quantitiy can also be negative }
 ```